-ECVECC Residents must have had at least two (2) manuscripts accepted for publication in a peerreviewed international journal before they can attain approval to sit the Certifying Examination.
+ECVECC Residents must have had at least two (2) manuscripts accepted for publication in a peer-reviewed international journal before they can attain approval to sit the Certifying Examination.
 The topic of the articles should be relevant to ECC medicine.
 The first publication should be an original hypothesis-driven research or a prospective/retrospective study of which the Resident has to be the principal (first) author.
-The second publication can be a hypothesis-driven research, a prospective or retrospective study, a review article, or a case report.
+The second publication can be a hypothesis-driven research, a prospective or retrospective study, a review article, or a case report of which the Resident is author or co-author.
 If a Resident is in any doubt about the suitability of an article or journal, they should contact the Chair of the Credentials Committee.

-In order to be considered a journal must be international, double peer reviewed and have a welldefined review process in place.
+In order to be considered a journal must be international, double peer reviewed and have a well-defined review process in place.
 If the journal language is not English, the resident may be required to submit a certified translation of the article (at their own cost) to allow adequate review by the Credentials Committee.
 Manuscripts must be accepted for publication by July 1 of the year that the Candidate intends to sit the Certifying Examination.
 Residents and Candidates are strongly encouraged to submit manuscripts to journals for publication before November 1 of the year before expected examination.
 Delays in the review process are common and journals are under no obligation to fast-track submissions intended for credentialing purposes.
 Proof of manuscript submission must be included with the Credentials Application due January 15.